donnuven/data-visualization-tweets/README.md

 ## Purpose summary:

-This project was made in terms of learning purposes on how to utilize data from a real-time feed found on a popular social platform and transforming that data set into a visualform of data.
+This project was made in terms of learning purposes on how to utilize data from a real-time feed found on a popular social platform and transforming that data set into a visual form of data. s

 ## Dependencies:
 This project requires a Twitter API key to gain access to the Twitter API in order to gain access to the data of the platform itself in order to